lmparppei/BeatPlugins/README.md

 **NOTE:** You CANNOT call anything UI-related from a background thread.
 Be sure to fetch any required synchronous data (such as selected range, scenes, lines etc.) before entering a background thread. **Never** access anything synchronous while processing something in the background.

 Using background threads in plugins is highly experimental and unrecommended, but I can't stop you anymore.
-Just be careful and dread lightly.
+Just be careful, dread lightly and **test** your code thoroughly.

 Example:
 ```